zqyq/SynMVCrowd/README.md

-# SynMVCrowd
-A large synthetic multi-view crowd counting and localization benchmark.
+# SynMVCrowd: A large synthetic multi-view crowd counting and localization benchmark, IJCV 2026

 ## Overview
-SynMVCrowd: A Large Synthetic Benchmark for Multi-View Crowd Counting and Localization

-Overview
 This repository provides the code implementation for the baselines proposed in the paper "SynMVCrowd: A Large Synthetic Benchmark for Multi-view Crowd Counting and Localization".
 The SynMVCrowd benchmark is the largest synthetic dataset for multi-view and single-image crowd vision tasks, featuring 50 diverse scenes, 50 camera views per scene, 200 multi-view frames per scene, and crowd sizes ranging from 200 to 1000 people (average >500).
 It supports practical evaluation of multi-view crowd counting, localization, and domain transfer under cross-scene settings.
 The dataset addresses limitations in existing multi-view datasets (e.g., Wildtrack, MultiviewX, CVCS) by offering larger scenes, higher crowd densities, variable weather conditions (clear, cloudy, rainy, etc.), light variations (0-24 hours), and diverse urban environments (parks, beaches, streets, etc.).
 It can also serve as a challenging benchmark for single-image crowd counting and localization.
 Key contributions from the paper: